raineser/fast-keccak256/README.md

 ## Benchmarks

-This impleneation is currently slighly faster than ['tiny-keccak'](https://github.com/debris/tiny-keccak.git) with a 32 byte input.
+This implementation is currently slightly faster than 'tiny-keccak' with a 32 byte input.

 ```
 running 4 tests